 City of Cambridge, MA Net Zero Action Plan 5-Yr Update

-Sorensen Partners is a Net-Zero Planning Facilitator working with DNVGL and the City of Cambridge, MA to design and host an interactive planning process with the City’s appointed Task Force for a 5-year update to the Cambridge Net Zero Action Plan.
+Sorensen Partners worked as a Net-Zero Planning Facilitator with DNVGL and the City of Cambridge, MA to design and host an interactive planning process with the City’s appointed Task Force for a 5-year update to the Cambridge Net Zero Action Plan.
 The Net Zero Action Plan is Cambridge’s climate action plan for buildings – the source of approximately 80% of City-wide greenhouse gas emissions – adopted in 2015.
 Progress to date is summarized in the FY 2020 Net Zero Action Plan Annual Report.

-As a sustainability-driven architecture and masterplanning firm with experience in stakeholder engagement, and a local minority- and woman-owned business, Sorensen Partners brings a first-hand perspective of technical feasibility, practicability and equity to the Net-Zero planning process.
+As a sustainability-driven architecture and masterplanning firm with experience in stakeholder engagement, and a local minority- and woman-owned business, Sorensen Partners brought a first-hand perspective of technical feasibility, practicability and equity to the Net-Zero planning process.

 [Feature image is the Cambridge Common, photographed in 2019 by resident Marie S.A.
 Sorensen]